elmhurst/lifxConnect/readme.md

-lifxcontroller
+lifxConnect
 ==============

-my initial attempt at a web api lifxcontroller
+My initial attempt at a web api lifx controller